The Voice of the Customer Guide: Importance, VoC tools and examples

 Customer satisfaction improves 7% by diving into reviews

 Acquario di Genova is one of the most well-known aquariums in the world.
 However, it found itself ranking 7th on TripAdvisor’s “Things to do in Genova” list.

 The aquarium decided to utilise a VoC tool that allowed it to proactively collect online reviews.

-In just two months with Customer Alliance, Acquario di Genova collected 3,000 certified customer reviews and subsequently, ranked 1st on the Genova TripAdvisor list.
+In just two months with Customer Alliance, Acquario di Genova collected 3,000 certified customer reviews.
+Subsequently, they ranked 1st on the Genova TripAdvisor list.
 Talk about making your voice of the customer work for you!

 Moreover, after one year and learning provided by 22,000 reviews, the aquarium improved its customer satisfaction index by 7% and had an NPS score of 79.

 Curious to know how?
-Read this voice of the customer case study.
+Read the following voice of the customer case study.
 How Acquario di Genova became one of the World‘s Top 10 Aquariums on TripAdvisor.

 In conclusion, 9 out of 10 businesses competing mainly on customer experience (7).
 You don’t want to be the one that isn’t focusing your resources on this area.